-- For example, the drug may not be on the plan's Formulary (List of Covered Drugs); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+- For example, the drug may not be on the Plan's drug list; or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
 If you decide to get the drug immediately, you may need to pay the full cost for it. - Save your receipt and send a copy to us when you ask us to pay you back.
 In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.
+We may not pay you back the difference between what you paid for the drug at the Out-Of-Network Pharmacy and the amount that we would pay at an in-network pharmacy.